DottorBooom/Machine-Learning-Challenge/README.md

 # Machine-Learning-Challenge

-Repository dedicated to the course of 'Introduction to Machine Learning' in the undergraduate program of 'Artificial Intelligence and Data Analytics' during the academic year 2023/2024.
+In this repository, challenges that will take place throughout the course will be uploaded, along with solutions, prompts, and reports for result analysis.
+Additionally, various tutorials conducted during the year will be added to aid in understanding the provided and used code.

 ## Challenge Zero
 The zero challenge begins with providing a dataset containing information about some start-ups (features) and their origin state (labels).